|

 - RHTT

-- Rail Head Treatment Train - to deal with leaves on the line.
+- Rail Head Treatment Train - to deal with icing of conductor rails and leaves on the line.

 - Road